 At the drafting of this final Master Plan, no significant park operational changes are anticipated.
 Since 1975, parks have been evaluated using an efficiency review process.
 Those parks chosen for closure for budgetary reasons were offered for lease through standard leasing procedures.
 Closed parks could be reopened at such time as adequate funding becomes available.
-There are three parks Woodard, Spring Creek, and Dam Site that have been reduced to lake access only.
+There are four parks Woodard, Lowery, Spring Creek, and Dam Site that have been reduced to lake access only.
 One State Park (Bull Shoals-White River State Park) is located on Bull Shoals Lake and the White River and it is operated by the Arkansas Department of Parks and Tourism.
 Three Parks (Bull Shoals, Ozark Isle, and Pontiac) are operated by a commercial concessionaire.
 One park (Shadow Rock) is operated by the City of Forsyth, Missouri.
 Two parks (Highway K and Kissee Mills) are operated by Taney County, Missouri.
 One park (Lead Hill City Park) is operated by the City of Lead Hill.
-One park (Shoal Creek) is operated by City of Protem (Protem Volunteer Fire Department).
-Three parks (Dam Site, Point Return and Danuser City Park) are operated by the City of Bull Shoals; at Dam Site, the City operates the campground and the Corps retains operation and maintenance of the launch ramp.
-Camp Galilee is a recreation area and is leased to the First United Methodist Church of Harrison, Arkansas.
-The Arkansas Game and Fish Commission operates a boat launch site within the Camp Galilee recreation area.
-Elbow Park is not developed, but was kept in the High Density land classification for any potential future use (at the writing of this master plan revision, the Corps does not have future plans to develop this park, but made the decision to keep the park in High Density should any outside entities have future interest in the site).
+One park (Shoal Creek) is operated by City of Protem.
+Two parks (Point Return and Danuser City Park) are operated by the City of Bull Shoals.